wso2-attic/ballerina-message-broker/tools/README.md

 ```
 4.Run ```./broker_performance_test.sh <location_of_properties_file>```

-Upon completion of the test,you'll be directed to a web interface which contains the summary of the results obtained by the test.
+Upon completion of the test,you will be directed to a web interface which contains the summary of the results obtained by the test.

 ![statistics.png](scripts/images/Statistics.png)
 ![throughput.png](scripts/images/Throughput.png)